-String art has been around for awhile; it was popular in the '70s, but it is enjoying a comeback as a simple and fun way to make your own artwork.
+String art has been around for a while; it was popular in the 70s, but it is enjoying a comeback as a simple and fun way to make your own artwork.
 This retro craft requires very few materials and is an inexpensive way to add some personality to your walls.
 It's an excellent project for beginners, too, because it doesn't require any special skills.
-It isn't difficult to achieve an impressive finished product using this technique, especially if you choose a shape that has simple... outlines.
-Read on for a step-by-step string art tutorial.Continue to 2 of 6 below.
+It isn't difficult to achieve an impressive finished product using this technique, especially if you choose a shape that has simple outlines.

 - Linoleum nails (how many you need depends on the size of your project; one pack was enough for this project)

-First, you'll need to locate an image to use as your pattern for the string art.
-You can either search the internet for simple shapes--like a house, for instance--or check around your... home for illustrations to use as a pattern.
+Before you begin, gather your materials and start sourcing an image to use as your pattern for the string art.
+You can either search the internet for simple shapes—like a house, for instance—or check around your home for illustrations to use as a pattern.
 Print out or photocopy the image and cut out its silhouette.

 Next, position the pattern on the piece of wood and use tape to secure it temporarily.

 With a hammer, lightly pound linoleum nails all the way around the paper pattern.
 Try to space them as evenly as possible and nail them to the same depth.